Register Login

 The Limited 203K Rehab Loan

 what is an FHA 203K Rehab LoanThe Limited 203k was formerly known as the 203k Streamlined loan.
-It is design for minor repairs, updates and alteration of no more than $35,000.
+It is designed for minor repairs, updates and alteration of no more than $35,000.

 A Limited 203k Rehab loan is streamlined because you don’t have to have a 203k Consultant overseeing the project and much less paperwork is needed compared to the full 203k.
-There is no minimum rehab amount and it can be used on a one or multi family home or a condo (owner occupied).
+There is no minimum rehab amount and it can be used on a single family home, a multi family home or a condo (owner occupied).
 One thing not included in the streamline is anything that requires structural work.

 • Gutter replacement or repair